tgnemecek/core-website/src/collections/pages/leading.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: >-
     **Why face business challenges alone?
-Get an expert Partner** from our international business team who will work alongside you to quickly solve old problems, leverage new opportunities for growth, and bypass derailers that could sabotage success.
-[Contact us](mailto:sseivert@thecoreporation.com) to
+Get an expert Partner** who will work alongside you to solve resistant problems, leverage new opportunities, rejuvenate employee engagement, and bypass derailers that would otherwise sabotage your success.

-    explore how our data-driven, agile, holistic business approach can create a great ROI by building a solid, systemic strategy & removing obstacles to its implementation.
-We provide proven diagnostics to set a clear trajectory, plus pragmatic tools that align and connect the dots of all efforts so you create a new level of effectiveness, healthy balance, ease, and success for your business, teams, and yourself.
+    [Contact us](mailto:sseivert@thecoreporation.com) to learn how our data-driven, agile, holistic business approach will create a great ROI by building a solid, systemic strategy and removing obstacles to its implementation.
+We provide pragmatic diagnostics and proven processes that will connect the dots of your business' values, vision, and mission, and then integrate all your efforts to produce a higher level of effectiveness and optimal results for your business, teams, and yourself.

     **FOR FREE:**